DOE-ICoM/icom-mesh/README.md

 initiates the mesh build process, roughly consisting of the following steps:

-    1. The local ../USER-MESH-DIRECTORY/compose.py is called to define: the geometry, initial conditions, mesh spacing pattern, etc.
+    The local ../USER-MESH-DIRECTORY/compose.py script is called to define: the geometry, initial conditions, mesh spacing pattern, etc.
-    2. JIGSAW is called to build the triangular mesh.
+    JIGSAW is called to build the triangular mesh.
-    3. MPAS mesh-tools are called to assemble the MPAS-format data structures.
+    MPAS mesh-tools are called to assemble the MPAS-format data structures.
-    4. Output is exported for the various ESM, FVCOM and ATS model components.
+    Output is exported for the various ESM, FVCOM and ATS model components.

 Output is written to `../mesh/USER-MESH-DIRECTORY/out/` with `../mesh/USER-MESH-DIRECTORY/tmp/` used for scratch storage.
 Various `*.vtk` output is exported, allowing meshes to be visualised with, for example, <a href=https://www.paraview.org/>Paraview</a>.